HaakonEidemHaakstad/CypherLLM/README.md

 ### Extending with New Models/Providers

 To add a new LLM provider or model to the CypherLLM UI, follow the step‑by‑step recipe in [`ADD_MODEL_SYSTEM_PROMPT.md`](./ADD_MODEL_SYSTEM_PROMPT.md).

+That document:

+- Lists all the places in `index.html` that need to be updated (provider dropdown, model lists, API key storage, avatars, validation logic, etc.).
+- Includes example code snippets for each step (e.g., how to wire up a new provider’s API endpoint and headers).
-That document is written so that **either a human developer or an LLM** (acting as a code assistant) can mechanically apply all required changes across the codebase.
+- Is written so that **either a human developer or an LLM** (acting as a code assistant) can mechanically apply all required changes without missing any of the scattered integration points.

+Use it whenever:

+- You want to add a brand‑new provider.
+- You want to add or rename models for an existing provider.
+- You need to update authentication, endpoints, or validation logic for a provider.

 ---

 ## Security Considerations

-- API keys are stored in plain text in `localStorage` and used directly in browser‐side `fetch` calls.
+- API keys are stored in plain text in `localStorage` and used directly in browser‑side `fetch` calls.
 - Anyone with access to your browser profile can potentially retrieve your keys.
 - Use this tool only on **trusted machines** and with **keys you are comfortable exposing to the browser**.